arecker/cookbook/recipes/sourdough.md

    together.
 It should be sticky enough to pull the dough off the sides of the bowl.

-4. Cover the bowl with a towel or tinfoil and set aside for four hours.
+4. Cover the bowl with a towel and set aside for 6 hours.
 During this time, pull and fold the dough over itself about ten times once every hour.

 5. Scoop the dough onto a clean table.
 Sprinkle the top of the dough ball with flour.
 Using a circular motion from the bottom, pinch and spin the dough into a tight ball.

+6. Move the dough ball to a wooden, well floured banneton and cover with a dry towel.
+Leave the covered banneton in the fridge overnight.

-6. Move dough ball to a wooden banneton and cover.
-Allow dough to rise at room temperature for ten hours, or until it passes "the poke test".
-If you poke the dough, it should be soft, and even though it should slowly spring back to the touch, an imprint should be left from your finger.
+7. The next morning, take the banneton out of the fridge and place it in a warm place.
+Let the dough warm up and rise until it passes the "poke test" - that is, if you poke the dough, it should spring back slowly but not completely fill the impression.

-7. Transfer from the banneton to a square of parchment paper.
+8. Transfer from the banneton to a square silpat.
 Score the dough and lower into a cold dutch oven.

+8. Spray the top of the dough and sides of the dough oven with water.
-8. Mist with water, then bake the dough covered in a cold dutch oven at 450 F for 20 minutes.
+   Cover the dutch oven and bake with the lid on for 20 minutes.

 9. Remove the lid and bake for an additional 25 minutes.

 10. Remove from the oven and transfer to a rack.
 Allow the loaf to cool completely before cutting.